Click below for additional resource information on the Alabama Lawyer Assistance Program (ALAP).

 - Addicts and alcoholics are INCAPABLE of seeing what their addiction is doing to themselves.
 It is no surprise that they are incapable of seeing what their addiction is doing to the people they love the most in the world.

 - Family members often believe they are somehow responsible for their loved one’s addiction.
 This is ABSOLUTELY not true.
-No matter what you have been told.
-You did not cause the addiction and you cannot fix the addiction.
+No matter what you have been told, you did not cause the addiction and you cannot fix the addiction.
 You can only take care of yourself, set healthy boundaries and allow the addict/alcoholic to fully experience the inheritably worsening negative consequences of active addiction.

-- We understand that family members experience an array of feelings about their loved one’s addiction.
+- Family members experience an array of feelings about their loved one’s addiction.
 Unfortunately family members often catch themselves walking on egg shells around the addict in their life.
-It is not unusual for family members to question even their own sanity.
+It is not unusual for family members to even question their own sanity.

 - Fear, anxiety and sleepless nights can lead to physical illness.
 It is important that family members take care of themselves no matter what.